-During the inspection, five sets of records relating to the processing of cells received by the establishment were reviewed.
-In addition, relevant procedural documents were assessed.
+During the inspection, four sets of records relating to the processing of cells procured by the establishment were reviewed.
+In addition, relevant procedural documents relating to the processing were assessed.
 For each donor, the following documents were reviewed:

-Donor 1 - Autologous PBSCs
+Donor 1 Adult, Autologous PBSC